schacon/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 It's also possible for a push to fail in this way when other people have the right to push to the same repository.
-In that case, the correct solution is to retry the push after first updating your work: either by a pull, or by a fetch followed by a rebase; see the
+In that case, the correct solution is to retry the push after first updating your work: either by a pull, or by a fetch followed by a rebase; see the next section and linkgit:gitcvs-migration[7] for more.
-<<setting-up-a-shared-repository,next section>> and
-linkgit:gitcvs-migration[7] for more.

 [gitcast:c8-dist-workflow]("GitCast #8: Distributed Workflow")